-There he led the development of a number of successful production vehicles and designed the Oldsmobile Aerotech speed-record vehicle, which set two world's records of more than 257 miles per hour in 1987.
+He led the development of several successful production vehicles and designed the Oldsmobile Aerotech speed-record vehicle, which set two world records of more than 257 miles per hour in 1987.
 He was named chief designer of the Oldsmobile Studio in 1989.
-Projects there included the Oldsmobile Antares concept car and the Oldsmobile Intrigue, both of which received AutoWeek magazine awards at the North American International Auto Show in Detroit.
+Projects included the Oldsmobile Antares concept car and the Oldsmobile Intrigue, both of which received AutoWeek magazine awards at the North American International Auto Show in Detroit.

-In 1996, Welburn began a two-year assignment at Saturn, which led to an overseas assignment in Germany where he worked on future global design programs.
+In 1996, Welburn began a two-year assignment at Saturn, which led to an overseas assignment in Germany, where he worked on future global design programs.
 Welburn was named director of GM's Advanced Design in Warren, Michigan, in 1998.
-His team was responsible for the development of new and innovative vehicles for all GM brands.
+His team was responsible for developing new and innovative vehicles for all GM brands.
 Welburn's team also led the development of all GM concept vehicles, including the Chevy SS and the Chevy Bel Air show car, along with a new generation of hydrogen fuel cell concepts - GM AUTOnomy and Hy-wire.
-Welburn was appointed executive director of design, body-on-frame architectures, in January of 2002.
+Welburn was appointed executive director of design, body-on-frame architectures, in January 2002.
 In this position, he was responsible for the three truck studios at the GM Design Center in Warren.
-Projects included the HUMMER H3 and the latest generation of full-size trucks that reach the market starting in 2006.
+Projects included the HUMMER H3 and the latest generation of full-size trucks that reached the market starting in 2006.